florin-telcean/test/README.md

 7. Given a user ID, recommend songs (or artists) that the user has not listened to yet, but might want to.

 *) a session is defined as one or more songs played by a particular user, where each song is started within 20 minutes of the previous song's start time.

+Instruction about building, runing, limitations, etc, provided in the file 'instructions.rtf'